khushisingh-sys/khushisingh-sys/README.md

-## Hi!
 I'm Khushi, a software engineer interested in ML,django,sql.
 Check out my projects and feel free to reach out.

 <!--